-If you have received an award from NIFA and would like to claim indirect costs, there are four scenarios each requiring different actions.
+If you have received an award from NIFA and would like to claim indirect costs, the information on this page should provide useful information.

 - You do not have a NICRA and want to negotiate a NICRA with the cognizant agency; or

-- You would like to request that NIFA extend your current NICRA for 4 years.
+- You would like to request to extend your current negotiated rate for 4 years.

 - You do not have a current NICRA (or provisional rate) and you do not want to negotiate indirect costs.

 - You do not want to claim indirect costs.